lendingarch/guides/protocol/README.md

     git pull
     git checkout -b <branch-name>

 Prefix the branch name with your initials.
+For example "ps_issue27".

 Rebase frequently to incorporate upstream changes.